 Whether you’re hanging curtains in the bedroom, living room or kitchen – first things need to come first.
 And the first step for measuring eyelet curtains is to mount your curtain pole above your window.
 This will make measuring and fitting your new eyelet curtains much more precise, accurate and, ultimately, save you time (and potentially money) in the long run.

-So, your curtain pole should be at least 15cm longer than your window on each side, allowing space for the curtain to open fully and not block any light from getting in to your room.
-If your chosen fabric is particularly thick, then you could go up to 30cm.
+So, your curtain pole should extend at least 15cm beyond your window on each side, allowing space for the curtain to open fully and not block any light from getting in to your room.
+If your chosen curtain fabric is particularly thick, extend the length of your pole up to 30cm beyond your window on each side.

 The height at which your curtain pole is hung is equally important.
 Take a look at the space between the top of your window and the top of your wall – your curtain pole should sit somewhere between halfway and two thirds up that space.
 This height, along with the width, will make your windows feel bigger, ceilings feel higher and your space airier.